CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 RELEASE NOTES
 -------------
 Version 1.3.0 (April 2021)
-* Added support for Lansweeper On-prem
+* Added support for Lansweeper On-prem.
+(Support with only Lansweeper Add-on version 1.1.0.)
+* Added dashboard for Sysmon Deployment Auditing under Settings section.
+* Added new alerts for Authentication category: Bruteforce attempt, Excessive Failed VPN Logins
+* Added new Alerts for Palo Alto: High Threats, High System Alerts, WildFire Alert
+* Added summary charts for Device Master Table dashboard.
+* Added more reports in Sophos Antivirus dashboard.
+* Enhancement:
+  * Moved Splunk Admin dashboard under Settings on the App navigation.
+  * Search improvements on Lansweeper and some other dashboards.
+  * Improved search for Forwarder Missing Alert.
+* Issues Fixed:
+  * Fixed the issue with user field extraction for Sophos central data.
+  * Fixed the issue field extraction from WinEventLog data for Windows Firewall Disabled Alert and WinEventLog Cleared Alert.
+  * Macro definition update for Ransomware Extension to avoid field value conflicts in Common Ransomware extension search.
+  * Fixed the issue with the Configuration page for the macro update where the macro value contains backslash.
+  * Fixed search queries for forensics of Fake Windows Processes, Credential Compromise related search queries, and Palo Alto related search queries.
+  * Fixed the issue with timerange not being followed while drilldown for Overview page to Forensics page.

 Upgrade Guide from version 1.2.0 to 1.3.0
 * Must upgrade "Lansweeper Add-on for Splunk" to 1.1.0 before upgrading Cyences app to 1.3.0.

 Version 1.2.0 (March 2021)
 * Added Lansweeper dashboard.
 * Added Qualys dashboard.
 * Added Tenable dashboard.
 * Added Device Master Table dashboard.
-* Navigation changes based on new design useful for security engineers.
+* Navigation changes based on the new design, useful for security engineers.
 * Improvement on VPN dashboard:
-  * Added support for new version of Palo Alto (which changed the global protect data format)
+  * Added support for the new version of Palo Alto (which changed the global protect data format)
   * Added user filter.
 * Splunk Admin Reports improvements:
-  * Splunk Admin alerts on overview page now shows current missing indexes and current missing forwarders instead of historical notable events.
+  * Splunk Admin alerts on the Overview page now show current missing indexes and current missing forwarders instead of historical-notable events.
-  * It also drilldowns from Overview page to Splunk Admin Reports dashboard.
+  * It also drilldowns from the Overview page to the Splunk Admin Reports dashboard.
   * Improved searches for missing indexes alert query.
 * Improvements on Windows Defender Report:
   * Fixed issue with Signature field for Windows Defender data from Windows 10 devices.